 Summer Sports Camps on the North Fork

-Whether your child wants to spend a week on tennis courts, in a gym, or out on the water, you'll find a dozen options on and around the North Fork.
-Some focus on a single sport.
-Others offer a mix of games, team sports, water activities, and free play.
-A few are designed especially for the youngest children.
+Whether your child wants to spend a week on tennis courts, in a gym, or out on the water, you'll find a dozen options around the North Fork.
+Some camps focus on one sport, while others mix games, team sports, water fun, and free play.
+There are even three camps made just for the youngest kids.

 Sports camps for preschoolers

 At this age, sports camps are more about movement, simple games, and coordination than formal training.
-These programs let kids run, try basic sports, build stamina, and learn to be part of a team.
+Kids get to run, try basic sports, build stamina, and learn how to be part of a team.

 Future Stars Little Stars in Greenport

-Future Stars Little Stars is a full-day summer camp for children ages 3 to 5 at the American Legion in Greenport.
-Each day, kids take part in physical activities, creative projects, music, and crafts.
-Campers also visit Mitchell Park.
+Future Stars Little Stars is a full-day camp for children ages 3 to 5 at the American Legion in Greenport.
+Kids spend most of the day in running games and active play, with breaks for crafts, music, and a walk to Mitchell Park.

 Future Stars Little Stars in Riverhead